 A photocopy of the title page and copyright page where your name and the title of the book appear is required.
 The table of contents, if available, must also accompany your signed registration form.

 What is meant by "percentage share" on the Registration form?

 Percentage share refers to the portion of a book that is attributed to a contributor, where there is more than one contributor to the book.
 It is not tied to the royalty rate or the division of royalties agreed to by various contributors to a book.
 For example, if a 100-page book consists of 70 pages of a writer’s work and 30 pages of an illustrator’s work, the illustrator would claim 30% and the writer would claim 70%.
-Please refer to the program eligibility criteria for detailed information.
+Please refer to the Program eligibility criteria for detailed information.

-Once registered with the PLR program, do I have to re-register every year?
+Once registered with the PLR Program, do I have to re-register every year?

 A new edition of a title that I registered a number of years ago was just released.
 Will this have an impact on the payment category in which my title falls?

-Is the Public Lending Right the same as copyright or royalties?
+Is the Public Lending Right legislated?